liammcalpineduckietown/book-opmanual-duckiebot/src/preliminaries_software/git/index.md

     sudo apt install git-extras

-This include the `git-ignore` utility, which comes in handy when you have files that you don't actually want to push to the remote branch (such as temporary files).
+This includes the `git-ignore` utility, which comes in handy when you have files that you do not actually want to push to the remote branch (such as temporary files).